Loretta

 Loretta is a female given name, the masculine version being Lauro.
-The name derives its name from the laurel tree which is symbolic of victory.
+The name is a diminutive form of Lora, itself a form of Laura, which refers to the laurel tree, a symbol of victory.

 This name is Italian in origin; it was popularized in the United States in the 1930s.
 It has many variant forms, including Laura, Lora, Loreen, Lorene, Lorinda/Laurinda (English), Lauretta, Loreta, and Loreto (Italian).